Statutes of limitations are deadlines for filing a claim by state.

 Statutes of limitations are deadlines set by each state for how long an asbestos victim or surviving family members can file a mesothelioma claim.
 This means you have a time limit in which to file or risk losing the compensation you are entitled to.

-The statute of limitations on mesothelioma claims varies dependent on the type of claim filed (personal injury or wrongful death claim) and where the claim is being filed.
+The statute of limitations on mesothelioma claims varies depending on the type of claim filed (personal injury or wrongful death claim) and where the claim is being filed.
 Most states have an asbestos claim statute of limitations of 2 or 3 years, though a handful of states have longer statutes.
 Patients and their loved ones should also keep in mind there are some states that only allow one year to file a claim, so it’s important to speak with a mesothelioma attorney early on.

 Personal Injury Statute of Limitations

 Statutes for personal injury claims apply to mesothelioma patients and other asbestos victims filing a claim on their own behalf.
 With asbestos claims, in particular, the courts realized it wasn’t fair to use the same statutes of limitations as other mesothelioma injury cases because of the long latency period associated with mesothelioma and other asbestos-related diseases.
 Many patients aren’t diagnosed until at least 10 years after initial exposure.
 Thanks to this discovery rule, the mesothelioma lawsuit statute of limitations doesn’t begin until after the proper diagnosis is made.

 Patients should still keep in mind how much time it takes to build a mesothelioma case, especially if there is uncertainty around how or where asbestos exposure initially occurred.
 It’s pertinent to seek help from a reputable law firm as soon as possible to ensure you don’t limit your legal options.